Chung Keng Quee: Support for European engineers in Penang

 The Engineers' Institute was probably the first of its kind in the country.
 Opened for the recreation and general use of the engineers who formed a large part of the European community (30%).
 Originally the institute occupied rooms in Beach Street but later moved to a beautiful double storey building presented by the Capitan Chung Kheng Kwi at the junction of Leith Street and Farquhar Street.
 On 5 March 1888, an institute was opened for the recreation and general convenience of European mechanical engineers.
 For some time membership was confined exclusively to engineers and mechanics but was so popular that before long the regulations were altered so as to include deck officers, and certain longshoremen.
-The growth and development of the institute proceeded so rapidly that larger buildings were soon required, and, by arrangement with Kapitan Chung, Keng Quee, a new two-storey headquarters building was erected at the junction of Leith and Farquhar streets.
-Upon the staircase was a beautiful stained-glass window presented by Chung, Keng Quee, and bearing the inscription, "Erected by Captain Cheng Kheng Kwi, Perak and Pinang, 1901".
+The growth and development of the institute proceeded so rapidly that larger buildings were soon required, and, by arrangement with Chung a new two-storey headquarters building was erected at the junction of Leith and Farquhar streets.
+Upon the staircase was a beautiful stained-glass window presented by Chung and bearing the inscription, "Erected by Captain Cheng Kheng Kwi, Perak and Pinang, 1901".
 Near at hand was a portrait of the donor.

-Property donations

-When the Lim Ancestral Temple building on Beach Street was completed in 1866, the Kew Leong Tong (Hall of Nine Dragons) Lim Kongsi, one of the three Lim Clan Associations in Penang, moved its office there.
-The address was 234 Beach Street.
-Later, Ah Quee Street was established when Kapitan Chung, Keng Quee donated his Beach Street shophouse to be demolished to create the street that bears his name.
-Ah Quee Street runs beside 164 Beach Street which also happens to be the longest shophouse in Penang.

-Recognition and reward by the Qing Imperial Government, China

-For his many acts of greatness the Manchu Qing dynasty Imperial government in 1894 conferred on him the title of "Mandarin, Second Rank" retrospectively for three generations.
-This meant that Kapitan Chung, Keng Quee, his father, Chung, Hsing Fah, and his grandfather, Chung, Tung Lin, the last two posthumously, simultaneously became Mandarins of the Second Rank.
-In line with his elevation he then adopted the fancy name of "Sheng Chih".